pgit/asio-coro/README.md

 This is a collection of samples for using C++20 coroutines with ASIO.

 # Development Devcontainer
 This project is prepared to run in a [Visual Studio Code Development Container](https://code.visualstudio.com/docs/devcontainers/containers).
 It also runs in [GitHub Codespaces](https://github.com/features/codespaces).
-The container image is based on [CPP Devcontainer](https://github.com/pgit/cpp-devcontainer), which contians recent LLVM and Boost versions.
+The container image is based on [CPP Devcontainer](https://github.com/pgit/cpp-devcontainer), which contains recent LLVM and Boost versions.

 After opening the project in the container, press `F7` to compile using CMake.
 On first startup, the CMake Plugin will ask you for a kit, select `[Unspecified]` or `clang` (the latter may take some time to appear, when scanning has finished).

 After that, you can open a `*.cpp` file.
 This workspace is configured to use the [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) plugin for syntax highlighting and indexing.
-That may take a while to complete, watch the `indexìng 1/20` in the status bar.
+That may take a while to complete, watch the `indexing 1/20` in the status bar.
 You may have to run the command `clangd: Restart language server` once for it to pick up on changes to `build/compile_commands.json`.

 # Echo Servers
-There are several implementations of TCP echo servers in this project, for demonstraction purposes.
+There are several implementations of TCP echo servers in this project, for demonstration purposes.

 ```bash
 cmake --build build --target all -- && build/slides/echo_coro